4phi/Scripts/README.md

 3. Remote and automatic opening of the voting screen
 4. Custom vote amount with coin usage calculator
 5. Auto spam join request for a user
+6. Elevator jork troll (WARNING: Shows your nametag to people outside the elevator if they go up really close and put their camera inside, so make sure people aren't trying to catch you out / report you)